teuben/nemo/docs/source/glossary.rst

   accelleration
       Dataformat used in the :term:`falcon` package.
-Related to the :term:`potential` in NEMO
+Related to the :term:`potential` in NEMO, except one can use multiple accelleration descriptors, normally separated by a semi-colon.

   bodytrans
-      Dataformat that is used to
-      perform arbitrary operations on expression
+      Dataformat (normally a C function) that is used to perform arbitrary operations on expression
       variables used in snapshot's.
+Example:   xvar=x

   ccd
       Synonymous for image; most programs in NEMO which handle